Historic Volatility Measures as of 04/30/2016

 The portfolio’s total return, like stock prices generally, will fluctuate within a wide range, so an investor could lose money over short or even long periods.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 The portfolio is also subject to:

 - Stock market risk: The chance that stock prices overall will decline.
-Stock markets tend to move in cycles, with periods of rising stock prices and periods of falling stock prices.
-In addition, investments in foreign stock markets can be riskier than U.S. stock investments.
-The prices of foreign stocks and the prices of U.S. stocks have, at times, moved in opposite directions.
+Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
+The fund’s investments in foreign stocks can be riskier than U.S. stock investments.
+Foreign stocks tend to be more volatile and less liquid than U.S. stocks.
+The prices of foreign stocks and the prices of U.S. stocks may move in opposite directions.

 - Investment style risk: The chance that returns from the types of stocks in which the fund invests will trail returns from the overall stock market.
 As a group, non-U.S. growth stocks tend to go through cycles of doing better—or worse—than the stock market in general.
 These periods have, in the past, lasted for as long as several years.
 The fund also may invest in small- and mid-capitalization stocks.
 Historically, these stocks have been more volatile in price than the large-cap stocks that dominate the overall market, and they often perform quite differently.